2023 Austin FC II season: Preseason

 On January 4, the team announced it had hired its first two assistant coaches, Dennis Sanchez and Jason Grubb.
 The next day, Austin FC announced the signing of their first three players to the Austin FC II team, Ugandan midfielder Bobosi Byaruhanga, American forward David Rodríguez, and Dutch midfielder Cheick Touré.
 Both Byaruhanga and Rodríguez are on season long loans with options to buy.
 Continuing to work on their 2023 team, Austin FC II signed goalkeeper Eric Lopez on January 10, 2022 from LA Galaxy II.
 On January 23, Austin FC II announced the signing of Anthony De Anda, the first Austin FC Academy player to sign with the team.
 Continuing to build their inaugural team, Austin FC II announced the signing of Leo Torres and Chris Pinkham on January 24.
 On January 31, Austin FC II announced signing of Emmanuel Johnson on a year-long loan with option to buy from Hibernian for its inaugural season.
 After it first couple of preseason games, Austin FC II continued building their roster by signing Christo Vela on loan from Cancún F.C. on February 13.
 As the first team prepared for the first game of the season, Austin FC II continued to build its squad by signing Sébastien Pineau to a two-year contract through the 2024 season.
-After acquiring an international slot from New York City FC II for cash consideration on March 1, Austin FC II announced the following day they had signed AAlonso Ramírez on a season long loan from Atlas F.C..
+After acquiring an international slot from New York City FC II for cash consideration on March 1, Austin FC II announced the following day they had signed Alonso Ramírez on a season long loan from Atlas F.C..
 On March 3, Austin FC II announced they had signed three of the four Austin FC MLS Super Draft picks.
 As the opening of the 2023 season approached, Austin FC II announced they had signed two new players, Joe Hafferty and Jonathan Santillan, to the team on March 16.
 One day prior to their first game of the season, Austin FC II announced they had signed Micah Burton from the academy team.
 Making final roster adjustments for the MLSNP season, on March 24, 2022 Austin FC II announced that five players from the first team were placed on loans with the team, and another six players were signed to amateur agreements.